 Occlusion Variance

 The occlusion variance tested the AR application’s capability in recognising an object while it is being occluded.
 This is necessary as the more occlusion the AR can handle the more applicable it is in real life scenarios, hence the application is capable of recognising the targets while an object or a person is partially occluding them.
-Each image was tested by occluding them by 25%, 50%, and 75% as shown in figure 1.
+Each image was tested by occluding them by 25%, 50%, and 75% as shown in Figure 1.
 In contrary to the procedure used in [28] in evaluating occlusion, a different form of occlusion was tested.
 The procedure used within this project aimed to mimic real life occurrences with regards to an occluded object.
 As in reality the markers (the door signs in this case) may be obstructed horizontally by another person in view.
 Table 5 shows that the AR application was capable of recognising on average more than 50% of an obstructed object both using model and image targets.
 Therefore, the results show that the application is more applicable and efficient to use in real life scenarios, where noise in data can be of an issue due to the environment one is using the application in.
 Figures 36 and 37 provide in detail the maximum occlusion an object could take to be detected efficiently by the augmented reality.